 Description

-Italian composers played an important role in popularising instrumental forms like the sonata and concerto, as well as in the development of violin music.
-Their works greatly influenced composers across Europe, including Johann Sebastian Bach.
+Italian composers played a crucial role in popularising instrumental forms such as the sonata and concerto, as well as in the development of violin music.
+Their works significantly influenced composers across Europe, including Johann Sebastian Bach.